Best Cheap Health Insurance in Kansas (2025)

 Catastrophic plans: Best as a last resort

-Catastrophic plans are the cheapest plans in Kansas but give you the lowest level of coverage.
+Catastrophic plans are the cheapest quotes in Kansas but give you the lowest level of coverage.
 A Catastrophic plan is better than not having any health insurance, but it isn't the best option for most people.

 To get a Catastrophic plan, you have to be younger than 30 or qualify for an exemption.
-You also can't use rate subsidies to lower the monthly cost of a Catastrophic plan, like you can with Bronze, Silver and Gold plans.
+You also can't use rate subsidies to lower the monthly cost of a Catastrophic plan like you can with Bronze, Silver and Gold plans.

-If you can't afford health insurance, you might be able to get free or low-cost health insurance through Medicaid.
+If you can't afford health insurance, you might be able to get free or low-cost medical insurance through Medicaid.
 And if you buy a Silver plan, you might qualify for discounts that make medical care cheaper.

 Medicaid in Kansas